Voicing Water Visions

 1. Neither participatory action research nor participatory communications is new—so I began by learning from others.
 I read and synthesized over 40 papers and book chapters about applying participatory photography (also known as “photovoice”) and participatory cartography to issues of water and land use management.
 I used others’ experiences and interpretations to make the case for participatory communications at IWMI.
 I also developed ethical guidelines for the campaign based on critiques of participatory media-making.

 2. For each story, I read as much as I could get my hands on and asked lots of questions.
-From peer-reviewed research papers to local Twitter hashtags to interviews with government officials, I gathered as much diverse information as possible to guide my design of a participatory media-making workshop that elicits the creativity, knowledge and engagement of participants.
+From peer-reviewed research papers to local Twitter hashtags to interviews with government officials, I gathered as much information from diverse sources as possible to guide my design of a participatory media-making workshop that elicits the creativity, knowledge and engagement of participants.
 For example, I might ask the lead researcher:

 What are the different perspectives regarding this issue?
 This helps me identify how many people in how many different communities we should be working with in order to capture the different experiences of an issue.